 Marcel followed a series of cooking lessons at the school of Alain Ducasse in Paris and also with Olivier Berthé, the Pourcel brothers and Anne-Sophie Pic.
 He dares to call himself “Maitre” because he masters his subject.
 He is not a Masterchef, and certainly not a chef in the kitchen; for that you need a lot of training and certificates, as well as professional experience.

 Marcel was an international financial journalist with the Reuters news agency, now Thomson Reuters, for over 20 years and he worked and lived in several countries outside his native Netherlands.
-He has been writing and editing in English ever since he left university.
+He has been writing and editing in English ever since university.

 At work, he was a chef as chief correspondent for corporate, commodities and energy news in Paris, until the end of a five-year expatriate contract in 2011.
 After a brief stint back in Amsterdam, he took the plunge and gave up his well-paid job, steady but boring despite the adrenalin rushes, to seek a fresh adventure in Paris where his wife had remained working at the OECD.